open-contracting/deploy/.github/ISSUE_TEMPLATE/critical-service-error.md

 ---
-name: Service unavailable
+name: Critical service error
 about: A service is producing unexpected errors and interfering with your work.
-title: Service unavailable
+title: Critical service error
 assignees: jpmckinney

 ---